FSD 69 - Calculation of allowances

-(g) When the allowance for travel under FSD 45 - Foreign service travel credit bank or FSD 50 - Vacation travel allowance is used for one trip, the employee is required to show evidence of travel within 30 days of completion of travel.
+(g) When the allowance for travel under FSD 45 - Foreign service travel credit bank is used for one trip, the employee is required to show evidence of travel within 30 days of completion of travel.

-(h) When the allowance for travel under FSD 45 - Foreign service travel credit bank or FSD 50 - Vacation travel allowance is used for more than one trip, the employee may be requested to show evidence of travel at the end of each segment of the projected travel.
+(h) When the allowance for travel under FSD 45 - Foreign service travel credit bank is used for more than one trip, the employee may be requested to show evidence of travel at the end of each segment of the projected travel.